 In case you are looking for the best Dropbox alternatives as a project manager in any capacity, we’ve got it covered.
 Take a look at the following list to get an idea of what’s hot in the market right now.

-Also known as ‘SYNC.Com’, it is one of the best alternatives to Dropbox right now.
+Also known as ‘SYNC.Com’, it is among the best alternatives to Dropbox right now.
 SYNC is cheaper than Dropbox and also comprises more features.
 At the moment, the company is offering this software at an affordable price for first-time customers.
 In that order, Premium Plan prices also come at a discount.

 SYNC.com is a storage service for users from any number of businesses.
 However, you can also use it as a private/ individual level user should you run out of online storage space at Google or Samsung Clouds.
-Sync can store valuable data, files, videos, pictures alongside the option of making these files available offline for later preview.
+Sync can store valuable data, files, videos, and pictures alongside the option of making these files available offline for later preview.

-It offers 5GB free space for storage.
+It offers 5GB of free space for storage.
 The app is free to download for Windows, Mac, iOS, and Android users.
 From a security point of view, this program also provides remote lockout device services.
 This is the best way of making sure that your data remains locked on a particular device to help prevent unauthorized access.